Build, Buy, or Partner

 Pitfalls

-Cost: Rework, client escalations, reputation damage.
-Partnering creates more risk than hiring.
+Rework, client escalations, reputation damage.
+Partnering in this mode creates more delivery risk than a temporary gap would have.

 Next